adam-jb/gpt-neox/README.md

 >curl http://127.0.0.1:5000/multi/write+an+important+story+about+dead+skin+with+two+main+characters+beginning+in+london
 >
 >curl http://127.0.0.1:5000/multi/write+a+rap+in+the+style+of+kanye+west
+>
 >curl http://127.0.0.1:5000/multi/write+a+hiphop+rap+in+the+style+of+donald+trump

 Notice these are internal facing queries only.
 Hosting on 0.0.0.0 should open the Flask API up to the world via the public IP address.
 But I had no luck with this.
 It *might* be because Vast have some security thing going on, which would be a real challenge.

-If you get an error when trying to run this after breaking a process, use:
+If you get an error when trying to run this after breaking a process, use this to list current processes:

 >ps ax
->

 And look for something starting with the description " home/gpt-neox/env_gpt_neox/bin/python /h...... "

+Or anything else that looks like flask, pytorch, etc

 To check if any other python processes are still running.
 If so end them with: